LaurentSmeets/blog4/content/projects/_index.md

 sitemap:
   priority : 0.9
 ---
-This is a selection of the statistics tutorials and data science projects I worked on.
+**This is a selection of the statistics and data science projects I worked on.**